westonwalker/node-mongo-starter/README.md

 # Tailwind Sites

-Tailwind Sites is a nodejs prjocet using ejs as a template engine.
+Tailwind Sites is a nodejs project using ejs as a template engine.